LostSaf/LOL---Winning-Analysis/README.md

-# League of Legends Winning Prediction and Classification
+# League of Learning: Using Machine Learning to Predict Victory

 ### Goal
 Determine if numeric gold values can be used to determine which team won.